-Meridian Medicare-Medicaid Plan (MMP) uses evidencebased practice guidelines (clinical guidelines based on the best research) as a basis for our disease management programs.
+Meridian uses evidence-based practice guidelines (clinical guidelines based on the best research) as a basis for our disease management programs.
 These programs help you to live as healthy as possible and to feel your best.
 Authorization and criteria rules apply.